ga4gh/TASC/service-info/README.md

 ## Using These Files

 There are two accompanying files here which should have the same information in both formats.
+These capture the group and artifact values of the type field.
+The artifact should be written in kebab case i.e. lower case ASCII character values, with - character as a separator if required.

 ### JSON format